 Baked apple crisp is one of the beloved fall recipes that lets us eat dessert for breakfast.
 If like me, you find yourself overwhelmed with apples come October because you went apple picking or grabbed a huge carton at the local farmer’s market, this is quite possible the best way to use them.

 Baked apple crisp is a nice treat to include when hosting brunch (try it with coconut milk whipped cream, it’s to die for!) , and can also serve as a warm and cozy dessert topped with ice cream for fall evenings and even Thanksgiving!

-As per the style of all my recipes, this baked apple crisp is super easy to make, and includes nourishing, whole ingredients.
-It’s packed with fresh, juicy apples baked to the perfect texture, and includes a grain-free crumble that has just the right amount of crispy sweetness.
-Make sure to get blanched almond flour for the topping—it will make a big difference in how your crumble crumbles (yes, that’s a thing).
+As per the style of all my recipes, this paleo baked apple crisp is super easy to make, and includes nourishing, whole ingredients.
+It’s packed with fresh, juicy apples baked to the perfect texture, and includes a gluten-free crumble that has just the right amount of crispy sweetness.
+Make sure to get blanched almond flour for the topping—it will make a big difference in how your gluten-free crumble crumbles (yes, that’s a thing).

 - 6 cups peeled, thinly sliced apples (about 6 medium apples)

 - 1 tbsp lemon juice

 - 1 ½ teaspoon cinnamon

 - ¼ teaspoon sea salt